hotsphink/sfink-tools/README.md

 Tools included:

+ - artifetch : Retrieve artifacts from pushes, according to a flexible query spec.
+Example: give me the performance score from all runs (replicates) of the "id-getter-5.html" Talos subtest from a fzf-selected set of pushes.
  - landed : Prune changesets that have landed, setting their successors to the landed revisions.
  - run-taskcluster-job : Run taskcluster jobs in a local Docker container.